These vegan jalapeño poppers are made with spicy jalapeno peppers stuffed with vegan nacho sweet potato cheese and covered in crispy panko coating.

 There was actually a period of a couple years when I was in college that I went out for Sunday football on a regular obasis.
 My roommate was a sports fan and after me rejecting her invitation to watch football at her favorite pub several weekends in a row, she got wise and decided to mention one day that they had awesome falafel and fattoush.
 After that I spend many-a-Sunday happily chowing away on Mediterranean fare, smiling and nodding as helpful football fans tried to explain the difference between a goal and a first down.

-Well, whether you are or not, there’s always a place for jalapeno poppers in your Sunday.
-That’s why I went and whipped up some vegan poppers.
+Well, whether you are or not, there’s always a place for vegan jalapeño poppers in your Sunday.
+That’s why I went and whipped these up.
 Actually, it was the other way around.
-I’d been wanting to make poppers for months, knowing that my nacho sweet potato cheese would be the perfect filling.
+I’d been wanting to make vegan jalapeño poppers for months, knowing that my nacho sweet potato cheese would be the perfect filling.
 I waited around for Superbowl time, because I figured that’s when most people would be in need of some good football food.
 In fact, I held a few recipes back, so there’s more where this came from.

 - ¾ cup unflavored soy or almond milk